opsimathically/changemon/README.md

   const unwatched_original_object = changemon_ref.unwatch(your_watched_object);

   // IMPORTANT:
-  // In the console output, do note that "how" property (array), only has values which were changed,
+  // In the console output, do note that the "how" property (array), only has values which
-  // propagated.
-Since the some_other_object_you_want_to_also_apply_changes_to object doesn't initially
+  // were changed, propagated.
+Since the some_other_object_you_want_to_also_apply_changes_to
-  // have any values in it, you will have 4 empty values in the array, and the number 5.
-This is by design,
+  // object doesn't initially have any values in it, you will have 4 empty values in the array, and
-  // and intentional.
-If you want all other values propagated, you'll have to do that in the
+  // the number 5.
+This is by design, and intentional.
+If you want all other values propagated,
-  // change callback.
+  // you'll have to do that in the change callback. console.log({
-  console.log({
     unwatched_original_object: unwatched_original_object,
     some_other_object_you_want_to_also_apply_changes_to: